eclipse-edc/MinimumViableDataspace/system-tests/README.md

 _Note: Ensure that you are able to build `MVD` locally as described in the previous [section](#mvd)._

-First, we need to build the `EDC Connector` (which also includes the `Identity Hub`) and `Registration Service` runtimes.
+First, we need to build the `EDC Connector` and `RegistrationService` runtimes.
 As we are running `MVD` locally, we include  `useFsVault` to indicate that the system will be using the local file-system based key vault.

 From the `MVD` root folder, execute the following command to build the connector JAR and registration service JAR: